shivam0915/My-final-use-case/README.md

 do
   CPU=$(docker stats --no-stream --format "{{.CPUPerc}}" $id | tr -d "%") MEM=$(docker stats --no-stream --format "{{.MemPerc}}" $id | tr -d "%")
-    #Check if both CPU and MEM variables are NOT empty

     # -z means "string is empty"
     # ! -z means "string is NOT empty"